ArianaProjects/prisma-nestjs-crud-generator/README.md

 }
 ```

-output is relative to Prisma.schema File and should be an folder.
+Output path is relative to the path of the Prisma.schema File and should be an folder.

-> **_WARNING_**: If you have some folders in your output path with the same name az models, our generator will overwrite this folder.
+> **_WARNING_**: Generator will overwrite the folders with the same name as models in the output path.

 <p align="right">(<a href="#top">back to top</a>)</p>